Merenda Kouros: Discovery

 Extremely well preserved, and maintaining some traces of pigment.
 It was discovered alongside the Phrasikleia Kore in present-day Merenda, Greece in 1972, 25 miles Southeast of Athens.
 The area was once a part of the necropolis of the Attic Deme of Myrrhinus.
 The kore and Phrasikleia laid in situ in a customized shallow pit facing each other, 11 inches from the surface, with a ring of poured lead between the feet of the statues.

-Speculation of how these two statues were buried is still under speculation.
+How these two statues were buried is still under speculation.
 One theory is that the statues were buried before the Greco-Persian Wars in order to prevent desecration, though they were found in much better shape than the Perserschutt.

 Scholars also speculate that the statues are that of brother and sister, carved by Aristion of Paros, whose name was found on the base of Phrasikleia discovered two centuries earlier in 1729-1730.
 They were likely members of the Alcmaeonid family, who experienced exile and desecration by caused by the tyrant Pisistratus.